AsagiriBeta/Server-market/README.md

 If a system listing has `limit_per_day >= 0`, each player’s purchases of that exact (itemID + NBT) are capped per real‑world server local day (resets at date change).

 ## Language
-`/mlang` changes active language at runtime; restarting or using `/mreload` re-reads config default if provided.
+`/mlang` changes active language at runtime; restarting or using `/mreload` re‑reads config default if provided.

 ## Security Tips
 - Use custom NBT for currency items.